 On the other hand, a variable-rate mortgage can change during the mortgage term.
 The rate is based on a lender’s prime rate.
 The variable rate is based on the prime rate plus or minus a certain percentage.
 For example, if the prime rate is 2.7% and the mortgage rate is prime minus 0.5 percentage points, the actual mortgage rate will be 2.2%.

 The prime rate, however, tends to fluctuate.
-A lender’s prime rate is based on the Bank of Canada’s overnight lending rate.
+A lender’s prime rate is based on the Bank of Canada interest rate.
 If the economy isn’t doing well, the bank will typically reduce rates.
 As a result, your lender will reduce its prime rate and your mortgage rate will decrease.
 Your mortgage payment will typically remain the same and more of your money will go towards paying down the principal while less will go towards paying interest.

-But if the economy is strong, the Bank of Canada will usually raise rates.
+But if the economy is strong, the Bank of Canada will usually raise rates, in what's called a Bank of Canada interest rate hike.
 Although your mortgage payment will typically stay the same, more of your money will go towards paying down interest and less will go towards the principal.

 Open and closed mortgages